esphome/esphome-docs/components/sensor/modbus_sensor.rst

 ------------------------
 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
 - **name** (**Required**, string): The name of the sensor.
-- **modbus_functioncode** (**Required**): type of the modbus register.
+- **register_type** (**Required**): type of the modbus register.
-    - "read_coils": Function 01 (01hex) Read Coils - Reads the ON/OFF status of discrete coils in the device.
+    - "coil": coil type registers read/write.
-    - "read_discrete_inputs": Function 02(02hex) - Reads the ON/OFF status of discrete inputs in the device.
+    - "discrete_input": discrete input register (read only coil) Reads the ON/OFF status of discrete inputs in the device.
-    - "read_holding_registers": Function 03 (03hex) Read Holding Registers - Read the binary contents of holding registers in the device.
+    - "holding": Holding Registers - ReadWrite the binary contents of holding registers in the device.
-    - "read_input_registers": Function 04 (04hex) Read Input Registers - Read the binary contents of input registers in the device.
+    - "read": Read Input Registers - Read the binary contents of input registers in the device.
-    - "write_single_coil": Function 05 (05hex) Write Single Coil - Writes a single coil to either ON or OFF.
-    - "write_single_register": Function 06 (06hex) Write Single Register - Writes a value into a single holding register.
-    - "write_multiple_coils": Function 15 (0Fhex) Write Multiple Coils - Writes each coil in a sequence of coils to either ON or OFF.
-    - "write_multiple_registers": Function 16 (10hex) Write Multiple Registers - Writes values into a sequence of holding registers

 - **address**: (**Required**, int): start address of the first register in a range
 - **offset**: (**Optional**, int): only required for uncommon response encodings
     offset from start address in bytes.
 If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
 The component calculates the size of the range based on offset and size of the value type